HvardLund/Task-2/README.md

 After this is done, the application can be launched with `npm install` followed by `npm start`, both in the root folder (further description found in the  [Getting Started with Create React App](#getting-started-with-create-react-app) below).

+The component tree is saved as Component tree.png in the root folder and can be found with the other files here.

 ### Authors
 The authors of this work are Håvard Lund and Sverre Vinje.